 As a book store manager, part of my job is to recommend books to customers.
 Unfortunately, most of my customers are of the geriatric variety and I suspect a great novel like World War Z hits a little too close to home; walking dead and all that jazz.

 Yesterday was supposed to be a Zombiepalooza for a writer trying to sell a zombie book.
-I talked Hans Bauer, who co-wrote an excellent young readers’ book, Fish Tale and also wrote the screenplay for Anaconda (the writer’s cut novel is coming soon!) to take me to Run for Your Lives, the 5-K zombie obstacle course near Austin.
-Hans takes photos and turns them into amazing works of art.
+I talked Hans Bauer into taking me to Run for Your Lives, the 5-K zombie obstacle course near Austin.
+Hans co-wrote an excellent young readers’ book, Fish Tale and also wrote the screenplay for the movie Anaconda.
+He recently released Anaconda, the Writer’s Cut on Amazon, which is a great read.
+The multi-talented Mr. Bauer takes photos and turns them into amazing works of art.
 He usually spends every weekend at the Renaissance Fair, but I somehow convinced him he could get some great shots of zombies.
 Either that or he felt sorry for me because my piece of shit car can barely make it across the street.

 Per his instructions (he’s a bit bossy) our adventure was to begin at 6 am, so I set my alarm for 4 am.
 No way did I want to keep him waiting for a single second.
 At 6:20 am, he pulled up and I dashed out the door and hopped in his car.

 “Good morning!”
 I perkily said, as if I didn’t hate the idea of being up that early on the first Saturday I’ve had off in over two years.